Immunization Exemption Information

 Please follow the following instructions for submitting an exemption request:·

 Students with exemptions from the vaccine requirement may be subject to reasonable measures and restrictions to promote the health and safety of the Stevens community.
 At this time, unvaccinated students with approved exemptions from Student Health Services will be permitted to participate in all activities on campus, in classes, and in Stevens-owned or leased properties.
-Depending upon the prevalence of the COVID-19 virus, requirements such as regular COVID-19 testing or other measures recommended by the CDC or other health department guidance may be imposed to mitigate the spread of the virus.

-In the event of an outbreak of a communicable disease, including COVID-19, Stevens reserves the right to remove students from class or extracurricular activities until the outbreak threat ends.
+In the event of an outbreak of a communicable disease, Stevens reserves the right to remove students from class or extracurricular activities until the outbreak threat ends.
 This decision is made in conjunction with local Hoboken Health Department officials and the New Jersey Department of Health.

 Stevens will keep individuals’ vaccination information confidential, with vaccination information shared only with pertinent University administrators when deemed necessary for health and safety purposes, to ensure compliance with University policy and to make arrangements relating to a student’s course of study or other programs.